bitkarrot/lntools/README.md

 Or, you can also view all of the links auto generated with their names created on the LNURLw Admin panel.

-For the X-API-Key, it is the Invoice/Read key in your LNBits wallet.
+For the X-API-Key, it is the Admin key in your LNBits wallet.

-To Find the Invoice/Read Key, look for it in the API panel:
+To Find the Admin Key, look for it in the API panel:

 <img src="https://github.com/bitkarrot/lntools/blob/main/Screen%20Shot%202021-01-07%20at%206.33.19%20PM.png"/>